Browsing Posts in General

 ITPT

-Reading Time: 2 minutesThe IT Press Tour (ITPT) is an intinerant tour of a group of famous US and European journalists travels to California, Colorado or other place to meet companies in the IT Infrastructure, Cloud, Networking, Data Management and Storage world and learn more about their products and solutions.
-Since the 1st tour edition, the IT Press Tour have met 310 companies with 540 different sessions!
+Reading Time: 2 minutesThe IT Press Tour (ITPT) is an intinerant tour of a group of US and European journalists travels to USA or Europe or other place to meet companies in the IT Infrastructure, Cloud, Networking, Data Management and Storage world and learn more about their products and solutions.
+Since the 1st tour edition, the IT Press Tour have met 330 companies with 571 different sessions!
 Some companies did multiple editions and adopted the IT Press Tour as a key marketing communication medium once a year.

 © 2025-2011 vInfrastructure Blog | Disclaimer & Copyright